AjayPeter582/CODSOFT/README.md

 ## TasK Description

 Creating a personal portfolio using CSS and HTML with a header section, about section, skills section, project section and contact me section.
-Through this project, i have many CSS properties.
+Through this project, i have learnt many CSS properties.

 # Task 3 - CALCULATOR